ajotaops/nuwe-zurich-cloud-hackathon-final/block1/README.md

 The code is designed to be scalable by using the "for_each" loop in the modules.
 By specifying additional EC2 names in the "ec2_names" variable, more EC2 instances can be created simply by adding them to the variable.
 This allows for easy scaling of the infrastructure.

 Overall, this configuration sets up a VPC with public subnets, a security group, and EC2 instances on AWS.
 The use of modules and a scalable code structure enables easy management and expansion of the infrastructure.

+## Jenkins

+I design a pipeline for Jenkins whit this stages:

+- Checkout: Checkout git repository with terraform files.
+- TF Validate: This stage validates the Terraform configuration by executing the terraform init and terraform validate commands.
+It also retrieves AWS credentials from Jenkins' credentials store based on the AWS_ACCOUNT parameter.

+- TF Plan: In this stage, the pipeline executes terraform plan -out myplan to generate an execution plan for the infrastructure changes.
+The plan is saved to the myplan file.

+- TF Approval: This stage prompts for user input to confirm whether to apply the Terraform changes.
+It presents a confirmation message and waits for user input through a boolean parameter.

+- TF Apply: If you confirms the previous stage, this stage applies the Terraform changes using the terraform apply -input=false myplan command.
+The infrastructure changes are deployed based on the execution plan generated in the previous stage.

+To add a Git webhook as the source for this Jenkins pipeline do:

+In the Jenkins project, go to the configuration page for the pipeline job you want to set up with a Git webhook.

+Under the "Build Triggers" section, select the option "GitHub hook trigger"

+Save the configuration to apply the changes.

+On Gogs go to the repository settings and webhook settings page.

+Add a new webhook and provide the Jenkins URL along with the endpoint path for the webhook.

+Configure the webhook to trigger to push events.

 ## Requirements

 Before using this code, make sure you have the following configured: